-Since 1999, Jon Katz has been defending misdemeanor, felony and DWI clients charged in the United States District Court in Alexandria, Virginia, which is thirteen miles from Jon’s Fairfax, Viriginia office.
+Virginia federal criminal lawyer Jon Katz has been defending misdemeanor, felony and DUI clients charged in the United States District Court in Alexandria, Virginia, which is thirteen miles from Jon’s Fairfax, Virginia office.
 The Alexandria federal courthouse should not be mistaken with the Alexandria City state-level courthouse around two miles away, where Jon also practices.

-Given their druthers, federal prosecutors would prefer prosecuting terrorism cases and a slew of other cases in Alexandria federal court versus the nearby federal courts in Washington, D.C., and Maryland (Greenbelt and Baltimore).
-The jury pool for the Alexandria federal trial court simply brims with more prosecutorial- and police-friendly jurors than in those other courthouses.
+As a Virginia criminal lawyer, Jon Katz knows that given their druthers, prosecutors would prefer prosecuting terrorism cases and a slew of other cases in Alexandria federal court versus the nearby courts in Washington, D.C., and Maryland.
+The jury pool for the Alexandria federal trial court brims with more prosecutorial- and police-friendly jurors than in those other courthouses.

-This is a formal courthouse, too formal, where — as with plenty of other federal courthouses — lawyers are restricted to the podium when speaking to jurors and examining witnesses.
-The judicial branch is the most undemocratic of the three branches of government to begin with, and we do not need people charged with such minor offenses as speeding (still jailable up to six months if stopped on the George Washington Parkway) to have their first visit to court be so overly formal.
+This is a formal courthouse, often too formal, where lawyers are restricted to the podium when speaking to jurors and examining witnesses.
+The judicial branch is the most undemocratic of the three branches of government to begin with, and we do not need people charged with such minor offenses as speeding (still jail-able up to six months if stopped on the George Washington Parkway) to have their first visit to court be so overly formal.

-The Alexandria federal courthouse has four District Court judges, three seniro District Court judges, and five magistrate judges.
-As in all federal courthouses, they all wield tremendous power, including acting on warrant applications for surveillance, searches and seizures; granting or denying bail; and setting sentences under the draconian system of mandatory minimum sentencing and the advisory federal sentencing guidelines.
+The Alexandria federal courthouse has four District Court judges, three senior District Court judges, and five magistrate judges.
+The judges wield tremendous power, including acting on warrant applications for surveillance, searches and seizures; granting or denying bail; and setting sentences under the draconian system of mandatory minimum sentencing and the advisory federal sentencing guidelines.